Partners

 Research Director at the Service de Physique de l’Etat Condensé at CEA and deputy head of SPEC (Condensed Matter Physics) since 2018.

-She was awarded the Aymé Poirson Prize from French Academy of Science in 2008 and with James Zimmerman Prize IFMBE in 2014.
-She has supervised or co-supervised.
-10 PhD students.
+She was awarded the Aymé Poirson Prize from French Academy of Science in 2008 and with a James Zimmerman Prize IFMBE in 2014.
+She has supervised or co-supervised 10 PhD students.

 Host institution